Kocal/SymfonyMailerTesting/README.md

 // cypress/integration/your.spec.js
 describe('Your feature', function () {
   beforeEach(function () {
-    // this is important to reset message events before each specsn your tests should be isolated.
+    // this is important to reset message events before each specs, your tests should be isolated.
     // see https://docs.cypress.io/guides/references/best-practices.html
     cy.resetMessageEvents();
   });